Here I will post comments about “Venice in Las Vegas” as they come in.

 “I am at a loss for words.
 It’s a work of art.
 The photos, especially yours, are so gorgeous.
 There is a joy that stems from this ‘personal’ book.
 I mean the ‘pleasure of text’ for us, the readers, with whom you’ve decided to share the best part of your life.
 In your autobiography, I can clearly trace the transitional history of Western modernity from the postwar to the contemporary era.
 There is a pure ‘evidence’ of so-called ‘intellectual history’.
 I forecast that soon it will be part of the university curriculum in Cultural Studies, with a distinguished position in the international literature.
 Both covers look gorgeous.
 This is a cultural theory ‘textbook’ using the technique of autobiography as its special narrative vehicle.”

-— Spiros Makris, Associate Professor of Political Theory and European Studies, University of Macedonia
+— Spiros Makris, Professor of Political Theory, Department of International and European Studies, University of Macedonia

 Leave a Reply